hellenike/textbook/docs/topics/nouns/index.md

 #### Declension

 Nouns are organized into “declensions,” a category of nouns that share the same set of endings.
 In Greek, there are three declensions of nouns.
-In this module, we will learn some cases of all three declensions.
+In this module, we will learn forms of two cases of all three declensions.

 #### Accents on nouns